Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Experiments and Results

-The target search performance using a single drone and collaborative two drones in the first and second physical experiment are compared and shown in Table \ref{accuracy}.
-The result shows that the CTS displays a higher performance in terms of time to reach the target and the success rate (64\% for two drones while 48\% for a single drone).
-Therefore, the collaboration of drones for target search helps to find the target faster and more accurately.
-Meanwhile, the success rate illustrated in the physical experiments is very close to that of the simulations as indicated in Table \ref{tests}, which demonstrates the generalization and the Sim2Real capability of trained models.
+{Table \ref{accuracy} compares the performance of the target search using a single drone and two collaborative drones in different physical experiments with $\epsilon = 0.5$ and $\epsilon = 1.0$.
+The results show that the CTS has higher performance in terms of TTR and SR ($64\%/44\%$ for two drones, compared to $48\%/28\%$ for a single drone).} This indicates that collaboration among drones helps to find the target faster and more accurately. {Furthermore, the SR in physical experiments is close to that in simulations though in unseen environments,} as shown in Table \ref{tests}, demonstrating the generalization and Sim2Real capabilities of trained models.
+More details can be found in \url{https://github.com/NTU-UAVG/CTS-visual-drone-swarm.git}.

-Some of the failure cases could be attributed to the video blur similar to Fig. \ref{blur}, which gives wrong information to the trained model, so the velocity commands are inaccurate.